vsvankhede/vsvankhede.github.io/about.md

 tags: about
 ---

-Hi, I'm Vijay Vankhede having over 5 years experience of writing Android applications and SDKs from the scratch, with a passion for good design & code quality.
+Hi, I'm Vijay Vankhede having over 5 years experience of writing Android applications and SDKs from scratch, with a passion for good design & code quality.

 You can check my web presence and resume linked below.